unosquare/embedio-extras/README.md

 ## OWIN Integration

-The support to OWIN is not under development, and it may not work correctly.
+*Note:* The support to OWIN is not under development, and it may not work correctly.
 EmbedIO can use the OWIN platform in two different ways:

 * You can use EmbedIO modules within an OWIN Server.
 In other words, host your application with an OWIN server and make use of EmbedIO modules.